jc141x/jc141-bash/FAQ.md

 Q: Do you or would you consider uploading cracked Software?

 A: It's not a area we're interested in or experienced with.
-And we don't really find the need for proprietary programs in on our systems.
+And we don't really find the need for proprietary programs in our systems.
 Besides games.